enzodesena/scopus-checker/README.md

    python scopus-checker.py -d <document file> -c <citations file> -a '<your name and surname>' -p scraperapi -k <your own scraper api key>
    ```

 In this final step, notice how we used the `scraperapi` proxy option.
 Given how strict Google Scholar has become over the years, this is pretty much the only option that will make this script work.
-You can also run the script without proxies, but it is unlikely to work for very long (see [https://scholarly.readthedocs.io/en/stable/quickstart.html#using-proxies](scholarly proxies) for more information.
+You can also run the script without proxies, but it is unlikely to work for very long (see [scholarly proxies](https://scholarly.readthedocs.io/en/stable/quickstart.html#using-proxies) for more information.

 <!-- CONTRIBUTING -->